Radimal/marvelous-chestnut/src/pages/blog/set-big-goals.md

     * Your radiographs are automatically sent to Radimal for interpretation.
 There is literally NOTHING that you or the technical staff  will have to do to send your images.
 10. What if I have questions about my patient's report?
     * The Radimal team (and a DACVR) is available for questions.
 Click the link at the bottom of your patient's report to ask a question.
 We'll get back to you right away!
-11. What if I want a radiologist report?
+11. What if I want a teleradiology report?
     * All Radimal cases can easily be submitted for our own Radimal teleradiologist report.
 Just click the "Get consult" button on your patient's report to request a teleradiologist interpretation.
 12. How will I be charged for Radimal reports?
 13. What if Radimal isn't for me?